bumble-tech/appyx/documentation/navigation/multiplatform.md

 This is a Kotlin module that builds into an Android application.
 It uses Gradle as the build system.
 The `android` module depends on and uses the `common` module as a regular Android library.

+### desktop

+This module builds into a Desktop application.

 ### ios

 This is an Xcode project that builds into an iOS application.
 The `:demos:appyx-navigation` module depends on and uses the `:demos:appyx-navigation:common` module as a CocoaPods dependency.

+### web

+This module builds into a Web app.

 ## Run your application